 YouTube Music App

 While not a replacement for Google Play Music (that’s a different service, much like Spotify or Pandora), YouTube Music is part of the YouTube Red brand.
-You can pay $9.99 a month to get ad-free viewing and listening to YouTube, as well as audio-only mode and offline play in YouTube Music.
+You can pay $9.99 a month to get ad-free viewing and listening to YouTube, as well as the audio-only mode and offline play in YouTube Music.

 If you decide not to go the $9.99 a month route, you can still use the service but, it switches to ‘free’ mode, which obviously has ads and removes a number of features.